Reviewed by Jame Jimenez

 Safety First

-• Use hot glue gun carefully—burns happen fast
+- Use a hot glue gun carefully—burns happen fast.

-• Sand rough edges on metal containers smooth before handling
+- Sand the rough edges on metal containers smooth before handling.

-• Adult supervision required for projects involving cutting tools or hot glue
+- Adult supervision is required for projects involving cutting tools or hot glue.

 Your "Junk Drawer" is Actually a Goldmine